elmahio/documentation/docs/logging-to-elmah-io-from-nlog.md

       .Write();
 ```

-If you want to use the normal logging methods like `Info` and `Error`, you can do so in junction with the `MappedDiagnosticsLogicalContext` class, also provided by NLog:
+If you want to use the normal logging methods like `Info` and `Error`, you can do so injunction with the `MappedDiagnosticsLogicalContext` class, also provided by NLog:

 ```csharp
 using (MappedDiagnosticsLogicalContext.SetScoped("User", "T-800"))